-In six locations: Sapporo, Sendai, Tokyo (Shinjuku), Nagoya, Osaka, and Fukuoka.
-Appointments for consultation are available to persons who plan to start a new business and those who have never used JFC's services.
+In three locations: Tokyo (Shinjuku), Nagoya, and Osaka.
+Appointments for in-depth consultation are available to persons who plan to start a new business.
 For those who cannot consult during regular business hours, weekend appointments are also available (excluding national holidays).

-Note: Sunday consultations are available on first and third Sundays of each month at Tokyo (Shinjuku) Business Support Plaza.
+Note: Sunday consultations are available on first and third Sundays of each month at Tokyo (Shinjuku) Business Support Plaza